vivianu2001/network_project/src/README.md

-# Practical Traffic Analysis Attacks on Secure Messaging Applications

-This project focuses on practical traffic analysis techniques for studying network traffic in secure messaging applications.
-It includes two Python scripts that analyze network traffic data and messaging patterns:

 ## Burst Length Analysis using PyShark and Matplotlib(event_extraction.py)

 The Burst Length Analysis script analyzes burst lengths(in bytes) in a packet capture file using PyShark, a wrapper for TShark (Wireshark command-line tool).
 It then visualizes the burst lengths over time using Matplotlib.